-Bitkom represents more than 2,700 companies of the digital economy, including 1,900 direct members.
-Through IT- and communication services alone, our members generate a domestic annual turnover of 190 billion Euros, including 50 billion Euros in exports.
-The members of Bitkom employ more than 2 million people in Germany.
-Among these members are 1,000 small and medium-sized businesses, over 500 startups and almost all global players.
-They offer a wide range of software technologies, IT-services, and telecommunications or internet services, produce hardware and consumer electronics, operate in the digital media sector or are in other ways affiliated with the digital economy.
-80 percent of the members' headquarters are located in Germany with an additional 8 percent both in the EU and the USA, as well as 4 percent in other regions of the world.
-Bitkom promotes the digital transformation of the German economy, as well as of German society at large, enabling citizens to benefit from digitalisation.
-A strong European digital policy and a fully integrated digital single market are at the heart of Bitkom's concerns, as well as establishing Germany as a key driver of digital change in Europe and globally.
+NVMeoF (NVMe over Fabrics) is a relatively new protocol to connect quick memories using existing connections such as ethernet or fibre channel as a transport medium.
+This technology is still new and relatively rare, which is why expert advice is always required in advance.
+Bitkom represents more than 2,200 companies from the digital economy.
+They generate an annual turnover of 200 billion euros in Germany and employ more than 2 million people.
+Among the members are 1,000 small and medium-sized businesses, over 500 start-ups and almost all global players.
+These companies provide services in software, IT, telecommunications or the internet, produce hardware and consumer electronics, work in digital media, create content, operate platforms or are in other ways affiliated with the digital economy.
+82 percent of the members' headquarters are in Germany, 8 percent in the rest of the EU and 7 percent in the US.
+3 percent are from other regions of the world.
+Bitkom promotes and drives the digital transformation of the German economy and advocates for citizens to participate in and benefit from digitalisation.
+At the heart of Bitkom's concerns are ensuring a strong European digital policy and a fully integrated digital single market, as well as making Germany a key driver of digital change in Europe and the world.